What Is A Warranty Deed And How Does It Benefit Home Buyers?

 Jamie Johnson4-Minute Read

-A warranty deed is the means by which ownership of a property is transferred, whereas a title is an abstract term that defines property rights.
+A warranty deed is the means by which ownership of property is transferred, whereas a title is an abstract term that defines property rights.
 This article will explain what a warranty deed is and how it can protect new home buyers.

 What Is A Warranty Deed?

-A warranty deed is a document stating who owns the property and if it comes with any outstanding liens or encumbrances.
+A warranty deed is a legal document stating who owns the property and if it comes with any outstanding liens or encumbrances.
 A warranty deed will typically state:

 - The name of the rightful owner of the property